 W.W.
-Gay Mechanical established our quality assurance program to hold these ASME stamps more than three decades ago and we have used this expertise to provide tremendous value to our customers.
+Gay Mechanical established our quality assurance program to hold these Industrial ASME and NBIC Code Stamps more than three decades ago and we have used this expertise to provide tremendous value to our customers.
 We combine skilled crafts persons with our knowledgeable leaders to meet each customer’s unique requirements.

 We specialize in expedient shop Fabrication and Field Repairs.
 W.W.
 Gay has over 120 qualified welding procedures to meet the needs of our broad client base.